flyteorg/flyte/docs/source/gen/flytectl_config_discover.rst

 SEE ALSO
 ~~~~~~~~

-* :doc:`flytectl_config` 	 - Runs various config commands, look at the help of this command to get a list of available commands..
+* :doc:`FlyteCTL_config` 	 - Runs various config commands, look at the help of this command to get a list of available commands..